The International Pacific Halibut Commission (IPHC) reported another year of declining stocks in most areas of the coast however…..

 Three years ago Brent and me used the Mariah for my group charters.
 After seeing the benefit to working together we decided to keep it up .
 So his boat was a perfect choice being in Nanaimo.
 Now both boats are able to provide fishing charters.
 We decided it’s best to use his boat in Nanaimo.

-Captain Brent prefers the helm so I’ll be the deck hand for the guests.
+Captain Brent likes the idea of having me on the deck and him at the helm.
 The “Mariah” is comfortably equipped.
-Excellent features which include a large galley, with a fridge, stove, hot & cold pressure water and a private washroom.
+Excellent features which include a large galley, with fridge, stove, hot & cold pressure water, private washroom.
 Spacious amount of seating room inside and out.
-Our goal is to provide safe comfortable fishing charters for family’s and groups of ten or less.
+Our goal is to provide quality fishing charters for family’s and groups of ten or less.